ycechungAI/goose/documentation/docs/getting-started/providers.md

 2. Run any [model supporting tool-calling](https://ollama.com/search?c=tools):

-:::warning Limited Support for models without tool calling Goose extensively uses tool calling, so models without it (e.g. `DeepSeek-r1`) can only do chat completion.
+:::warning Limited Support for models without tool calling Goose extensively uses tool calling, so models without it can only do chat completion.
 If using models without tool calling, all Goose [extensions must be disabled](/docs/getting-started/using-extensions#enablingdisabling-extensions).
-As an alternative, you can use a [custom DeepSeek-r1 model](/docs/getting-started/providers#deepseek-r1) we've made specifically for Goose.
 :::

 Example: